Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

 The local fermion parity operator and its symmetry properties read:

-Hence these four Majorana modes form a projective representation of the symmetry group $(\mathbb{Z}_4\rtimes\mathbb{Z}_2)\times\mathbb{Z}_2^f$ on 0D block $\mu_1$, and a non-degenerate ground state is forbidden.
-Thus Majorana chain decoration on $\tau_1$ does not contribute nontrivial crystalline TSC because of the violation of the no-open-edge condition.
-It is similar for 1D blocks $\tau_2$ and $\tau_3$, and all types of Majorana chain decoration are obstructed.
+Hence these four Majorana modes break the fermion parity.
+Thus Majorana chain decoration on $\tau_1$ does not contribute to nontrivial crystalline TSC because of the violation of the no-open-edge condition.
+It is similar for 1D blocks $\tau_2$ and $\tau_3$, so all types of Majorana chain decoration are obstructed.